If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-What makes the Lifecam HD-3000 a good choice for conference calls isn’t just the 1080p recording and 720p live video, but also the built-in wide-band microphone.
-This provides great audio for your viewers and helps prevent audio from cutting out or being too quiet.
-It can rotate a full 360-degrees and even connect to a tri-pod if necessary.
+What makes the LifeCam HD-3000 a good choice for conference calls isn’t just the 720p live video, but also the built-in wide-band microphone.
+This provides great audio for your fellow participants and helps prevent audio from cutting out or being too quiet.
+It can rotate a full 360-degrees and even connect to a tripod if necessary.
 When you want to be seen and heard loud and clear, it’s a great choice.

 This is a fantastic webcam, albeit, a pricey one.
-But with the high price comes great live video and streaming capabilities.
+But with the high price comes great wireless video and streaming capabilities.
 For starters, in tandem with the app, you can pan, tilt and zoom the camera, so you can continue teaching or demonstrating without having to touch the camera.
-It’s battery operated, so you can set it up anywhere and start your live stream.
-And with low-light correction and 1080p streaming, you video will look sharp as ever.
-If it wasn’t so dang expensive, we’d consider this camera the best webcam of 2020.
+It’s battery-operated, so you can set it up anywhere and start your live stream.
+And with low-light correction and 1080p streaming, your video will look sharp as ever.
+If it wasn’t so dang expensive, we’d consider this camera the best webcam of 2021.

 AMAZON BEST SELLER

 Wansview might not be one of the heavy hitters in the webcam world — not like Logitech or Microsoft anyway — but there’s good reason it is the best-selling webcam on Amazon.
 It shoots in 1080p for clear video calls and can easily clip to your TV, laptop or desktop.
 It plugs in via USB 2.0, so you’ll need an adapter for a laptop like the MacBook Pro or Air.
 But it only runs you about $38 for a quality webcam, and there’s nothing wrong with saving cash.

 15. XPCAM 4K Webcam